merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 done
 ```

 But of course this will take forever (more precisely, about 4 minutes per genome on a laptop, and about 33 hours for all).
 That's why you actually would like to to do it on your HPC like a proper modern human indivdiual.
 But every HPC is different, so it is difficult for me to give you copy-pasta instructions here.
-On our own HPC, which is using `slurm`, I would have created the following script in my work directory, which I would haved called it `gen-contigs-db.sh` because I am like that,
+On our own HPC, which is using `slurm`, I would have created a script in my work directory with the following content, and have named it `gen-contigs-db.sh`,

 ```bash
 num_threads=8